On the surface, selling on Amazon is a straightforward process.

 Monitor Your Inventory Levels

 Similar to managing your feedback, maintaining your inventory in Amazon’s warehouse is easy if you only have a few items for sale.
-But once you get beyond 5 products, things get problematic.
+But once you get beyond 5 products, inventory management becomes problematic.

-Sometimes a big surge of business can put you out of stock and you need to be aware of any anomalies in your Amazon sales.
+Sometimes a big surge in sales can put you out of stock and you need to be aware of your inventory levels on Amazon.

 One of the unfortunate aspects of selling on Amazon is having to deal with hijackers.

-And if things weren’t bad enough, sometimes Amazon will randomly change the bullet points in your listing WITHOUT your permission.
+Sometimes Amazon will randomly change the bullet points in your listing WITHOUT your permission.
+Other times, a hijacker might gain access to your product listings and start making changes.

 In fact, I’ve been noticing mysterious listing alterations more and more in the past year.
-As a result, I have Efficient Era send me an email whenever anything changes at all with my listing.
+As a result, I have Feedback Whiz send me an email whenever anything changes at all with my listing.

 This includes monitoring my account for hijackers and ANY changes to the bullet points, titles, description etc…